jackdoe/programming-for-kids/week-021.md

 Revenue means how much money comes in the company by selling its products, and profit means the revenue minus the expenses it has to produce the product.
 For example, if we have a company to make video games, and we pay ourselves 1000 euro in salary, and we sell each video game for 2 euro, then if we sell 600 video games, we will have 1200 euro in revenue, and 200 euro in profit: `1200 revenue - 1000 expense = 200 profit`.

-The profit also taxed, so we have to pay some percent from the profit to the government, lets say its 10%, so from 200 euro profit, we will pay 20 euro to the government, it will use those money to pay its employees, and pay for health insurance, social insurance, build infrastructure, and maybe small percent of those will go to research and development projects, such as CERN (a huge 30 kilometer underground tunnel with magnets, that smashes protons together to see what happens when they collide with speeds closer to the speed of light).
+The profit also taxed, so we have to pay some percent from the profit to the government, lets say its 10%, so from 200 euro profit, we will pay 20 euro to the government, it will use those money to pay its employees, and pay for health insurance, social insurance, build infrastructure, and maybe small percent of those will go to research and development projects, such as CERN (a huge 30 kilometer underground tunnel with magnets, that smashes protons together to see what happens when they collide with speeds closer to the speed of light) or the international space station.

 After all that, we will be left with 180 euro profit.
 Almost every for-profit organization will try to maximize this number, for example one way we can increase this is if we try to reduce the expenses, imagine we pay less for the developers and we pay them 800 euro instead of 1000, then it seems we will get 400 euro in profit (or 360 after tax), but maybe those developers will make a worse game, so we wont eb able to sell 600 copies, and we sell 450, and then instead of getting 400 profit we get `900 revenue - 800 expense = 100 profit`, or 90 after tax.